-Performance Related Non- Performance Related % of Compensation for year ended 30 June 2009 Consisting of Options and Rights
+Performance Related Non- Performance Related % of Compensation for year ended

+30 June 2009 Consisting of Options and Rights

 Executives % % %

 G Knox 71% 29% -

 C Bruyn 51% 49% 1%

 D Cattell 57% 43% 1%

 S Cinerari 46% 54% 1%

 P Graham 62% 38% -

 W Nolan 65% 35% 1%

 D O'Reilly 58% 42% 1%

 D Overall 20% 80% -

 P Reichler 58% 42% 1%

 P Reidy 59% 41% 1%

 C Setter 47% 53% -

 G Wannop 62% 38% 1%

-4.7 Non-executive directors' remuneration
+4.7 Non-executive Directors' remuneration

-Fees for non-executive directors are fixed and are not linked to the financial performance of the company in any way.
-The Board believes this is necessary for non-executive directors to maintain their independence.
-Non-executive directors do not receive any STI payment or participate in any share or incentive plan operated for executives of the company.
+Fees for Non-executive Directors are fixed and are not linked to the financial performance of the company in any way.
+The Board believes this is necessary for Non-executive Directors to maintain their independence.
+Non-executive Directors do not receive any STI payment or participate in any share or incentive plan operated for executives of the company.

-The maximum aggregate fees approved by shareholders that can be paid to non-executive directors is \$2,000,000 per annum.
+The maximum aggregate fees approved by shareholders that can be paid to Non-executive Directors is \$2,000,000 per annum.
 This cap was approved by shareholders on 30 October 2008.
-The allocation of fees to non-executive directors within this remuneration pool is a matter for the Board.
-The allocation of fees has been determined after consideration of a number of factors including the time commitment of directors, the size and scale of the company's operations, the skill sets of Board members, the quantum of fees paid to non-executive directors of comparable companies, participation in committee work and other factors.
+The allocation of fees to Non-executive Directors within this remuneration pool is a matter for the Board.
+The allocation of fees has been determined after consideration of a number of factors including the time commitment of directors, the size and scale of the company's operations, the skill sets of Board members, the quantum of fees paid to Non-executive Directors of comparable companies, participation in committee work and other factors.

-The chairman receives a base fee of \$375,000 per annum (inclusive of all committee fees) plus superannuation.
-Most of the other non-executive directors receive a base fee of \$150,000 per annum (where they are not entitled to a retirement benefit) or \$105,000 per annum (where they are so entitled).
-Fees for these non-executive directors have been set to reflect market rates and the discontinuation of retirement benefit.
+The Chairman receives a base fee of \$375,000 per annum (inclusive of all committee fees) plus superannuation.
+Most of the other Non-executive Directors receive a base fee of \$150,000 per annum (where they are not entitled to a retirement benefit) or \$105,000 per annum (where they are so entitled).
+Fees for these Non-executive Directors have been set to reflect market rates and the discontinuation of retirement benefits.
 There is also a fee for other committee duties: \$35,000 for the chair of the audit committee; \$15,000 for the chair of the H,S&E committee and the risk committee and \$60,000 for Mr Di Bartolomeo's additional services as a director of Reliance Rail.

 Under his original terms of appointment, John Humphrey is eligible for certain retirement benefits.
 Consistent with the ASX Corporate Governance Council Principles, the right to these retirement benefits has been frozen and has been fully provided in the financial statements.
 Once a director's accumulated reduction in base fees has reached the value of the retirement benefit, the applicable base fee reverts to the general fee level.
 This will apply to Mr Humphrey from 1 July 2009.
-Other non-executive directors are not entitled to retirement benefits.
-All non-executive directors are entitled to payment of statutory superannuation entitlements in addition to directors' fees.
+Other Non-executive Directors are not entitled to retirement benefits.
+All Non-executive Directors are entitled to payment of statutory superannuation entitlements in addition to directors' fees.